danielvangelder/texture-vs-shape/README.md

 ## Conclusion
 <!-- Daniel -->
 <!-- Future work -->
+With this reproduction we have replicated a portion of the results in the paper by Geirhos et al. Our work indicates that ImageNet trained CNNs indeed are biased towards textures.
+As future work, we propose that, using the downsampled dataset that was created with this project, the ResNet-50 model is re-trained using that dataset to further confirm the results put forward by the authors.

 ## References
 - \[1\]: Geirhos, R., Rubisch, P., Michaelis, C., Bethge, M., Wichmann, F. A., & Brendel, W. (2018).
 ImageNet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness. _arXiv preprint arXiv:1811.12231_